christian-a/RepData_PeerAssessment1/PA1_template.md

     }
 }
 ```

+This function can now be used in the apply function of r.

 3. Create a new dataset that is equal to the
 original dataset but with the missing data filled in.